Last modified: 29 October, 2024

 Applicants to the ArbitralWomen Mentorship Programme are matched with a Mentor from their jurisdiction, sector or professional background.
 When a match is confirmed, the mentoring partners meet regularly (such meetings need not be in person), at a frequency that is convenient for both for one year.

-Applications must be made by 31 July in any calendar year.
-Assignments are generally made by the end of September, effective for a year from the date of assignment.
+Applications must be made by 25 October 2024.
+Assignments are generally made by the mid of November, effective for a year from the date of assignment.
 Throughout their mentoring partnership the mentoring partners will review the Mentee’s goals together and the Mentor will provide insights, advice and guidance.
 The scope of the ArbitralWomen Mentorship Programme and relationship will be forged directly between the Mentor and Mentee, usually based upon the Mentee’s needs and interests.
 The meetings are confidential.

 At the end of each mentoring partnership, the Mentor and Mentee complete programme evaluations.
 The results of their evaluations are used to improve the programme year after year and increase its effectiveness.